 - Gets people into a mindset of seeing the bigger picture instead of dwelling on small details.

-- Instigates critical thinking which produces better long-term decisions.
+- Instigates critical thinking skills which produces better long-term results.

 - Increases productivity on goals that move the needle.